mauno-j-ronkko/sharkC64/docs/language/expressions/constants.md

 The fixed value must conform to the data type of the constant.
 The fixed value can be an expression, as long as it simplifies to a fixed value with a correct data type.
-The expression may also refer to previously declared identifiers that have fixed values.
+The expression may also refer to previously declared constants.

 <br /><br />
 :leftwards_arrow_with_hook: [Back to index](../../index.md)